 Many companies use a sustainability framework or environmental management system to aid them in their implementation of environmental programs.
 If you are looking for a standard that is also certified, the ISO 14001 certification standard is an option you may want to consider, particularly if you are a manufacturing company.
 The ISO 14001 international standard is the most widely used EMS in the world, with over 360,000 ISO 14001 certificates issued globally.

 What is the ISO 14001 Certification Standard

 ISO-International Organization for Standardization has developed over 18,500 International Standards on a variety of subjects.
 Of particular relevance to sustainability is the ISO 14001 (environmental management systems).
 It maps out a framework that a company or organization can follow to set up an effective environmental management system.
 The ISO 14000 family of standards are developed by the ISO Technical Committee ISO/TC 207 and its various subcommittees.
 For a full list of published standards in the series, see their standards catalog.
-Take a look at this 12 step guide to preparing and implementing ISO 14001.

 ISO 14001 Certification Checklist